Practice areas: Personal Injury, Class Action & Mass Torts, Civil Litigation; view more

 Seattle, WA 98101 Visit website

-Brendan Little is a partner at Bergman Oslund Udo Little, PLLC, where he represents victims of mesothelioma and other asbestos injuries from their office in Seattle, Washington.
-He has substantial experience representing individuals harmed by asbestos in cosmetic talcum powders, as well as children poisoned by lead exposure in New York public housing and from the Flint Water Crisis.
-He also represents whistleblowers under the False Claims Act, the U.S. Securities and Exchange Commission, the Commodities Futures Trading Commission and the Internal Revenue Service programs.
+Brendan Little is a partner at Oslund Udo Little, PLLC (formerly Bergman Oslund Udo Little) where he represents victims of mesothelioma and other asbestos injuries from their office in Seattle, Washington.
+He also represents victims of abuse in juvenile detention facilities and whistleblowers under the False Claims Act, SEC and CFTC whistleblower programs.

 On behalf of plaintiffs suffering from mesothelioma, Mr. Little has assisted his clients in recovering tens of millions of dollars in verdicts and settlements.
-In 2022 alone, he was a member of multiple trial teams, obtaining verdicts of $30 million and $5.75 million on behalf of mesothelioma victims.
-The $30 million damages verdict obtained in Portland, Oregon, in May 2022 was the largest asbestos verdict ever obtained in the state till then.
+He has been a member of multiple trial teams, obtaining verdicts of $30 million and $5.75 million on behalf of mesothelioma victims.
+He has obtained numerous settlements for clients in excess of $1 million, including recoveries of more than $12 million for a Washington boilermaker diagnosed with mesothelioma and multi-million dollar recoveries for workers exposed to asbestos in shipyards and aboard Washington State Ferries.

 Prior to entering private practice, Mr. Little completed a federal clerkship with the Honorable Judge Carol E. Jackson, at the U.S. District Court for the Eastern District of Missouri.
 He earned his bachelor’s degree from the University of Washington and his Juris Doctor degree from the Washington University in St. Louis School of Law in 2010.